renwill/tdd/README.md

 ```
 ### 3. Install [Mongo DB 3.2](https://www.mongodb.com/download-center?jmp=docs&_ga=1.248972366.858031266.1454547591#enterprise)

 Start Mongod instance on local PC.
 Make sure that it is accessible from shell.
+Your code will need it.
 ```
 > mongo
 ```